claranet/project-bootstrap/README.md

         * `ansible/inventory-devel`
         * `ansible/inventory-stage`

+This is the same for directories but only one level deep.
+So `ansible/inventory-%environments%/` resolves to `ansible/inventory-prod/`, but `ansible/inventory-%environments/%other_var%/` only resolves to `ansible/inventory-prod/%other_var%`

 ### Project Custom Hooks

 Since we are dealing with a variety of different project types and equally we are striving for keeping this mechanism as generic as possible this script expects project template custom hooks.